 Tel: 01903 245660

-Ferring Probus Club member Ian Goodall created & maintains this new website
+Member Ian Goodall created & maintains this Ferring Probus Club website.

 Coffee Mornings are held on the first Tuesday of the month at St Andrew's Church Centre, Ferring.
 Lunches, followed by a talk, are held at the Worthing Indoor Bowls Club on the third Wednesday of the month.